tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

             member this.Undoer

 ```
-Any command must ensure that it will return Result.Ok (and therefore, one or more events) only if the events to be returned, when processed with the current aggregate state, give an Ok result, i.e. a valid aggregate state (and no error).
+Any command must ensure that it will return Result.Ok (and therefore, one or more events) only if the events to be returned, when processed on the current aggregate state, give an Ok result, i.e. a valid aggregate state (and no error).
-For that reason, before returning the events, I invoked the "evolveUNforgivingErrors" function to "probe" the sequence of two events to be eventually returned.
+For that reason, before returning the events, I invoked the "evolveUNforgivingErrors" function to "probe" the sequence of two events to be eventually returned and see if the result is a valid state.
 The evolveUNforgivingErrors processes some events to a given state of the aggregate returning an error or a valid state.
+This does not mean that we will be able to process properly the events returned by the command, because the aggregate state may have changed in the meantime in case we don't handle concurrencly in a strict way.
+Therefore I assume that the events stored could be inconsistent.
+For that reason to process the stored events we will use an _evolve_ function that is able to "tolerate" (and anyway log), inconsistent events.

-There is also a similar function _evolve_ which is more tolerant and will just skip events that, when processed give error, and can return a valid aggregate state anyway.
+Thus the _evolve_ will just skip events that, when processed give error, and can return a valid aggregate state anyway.
-The way evolve can forgive inconsistent events is a form of optimistic locking: it lets to add any events to the storage even if they will end up in an inconsistent state.
+The way evolve can forgive inconsistent events is a form of optimistic locking: you may eventually add events to the storage that end up in an inconsistent state.
+They will just be ignored.
 That means: you can avoid single thread, or locks in command processing.

 Commands can use event caching if it is enabled as we have seen in the previous section.

 ## Undoer

 I already mentioned that a command case in a command type definition may have associated an _undoer_ which is similar to a command itself, but it is aimed to eventually do the "reverse" of a command, which means compensating the effect of a command in case such command is part of a multiple stream transaction that fails.
-We need the _undoer_ only if the storage lack of multiple streams transactions (which is the case of EventStoreDb)
+We really need the _undoer_ only if the storage we use lacks the support for multiple streams transactions (which is the case of EventStoreDb, as far as I know).

 ```FSharp
     type Undoer<'A, 'E when 'E :> Event<'A>> = 'A -> Result<List<'E>, string>
 ```

-So, as a recap: when the repository uses storages like _in memory_ or _Postgres_, it doesn't need any _undoer_ because those storages support multiple stream transactions.
+So, as a recap: when the repository uses storages like _in memory_ or _Postgres_, you don't need to define any _undoer_ for your commands, because those storages support multiple stream transactions.
-If you will use an EventStoreDb-like engine as storage, you may want to provide an _undoer_ for each command case.
+If you will use an EventStoreDb-like engine as storage, you may want to provide an _undoer_ for each command case to be able to run multiple commands in a "transactional" way.

 I am going to show an example of an _undoer_.
 Let me remind the abstract definition of a command.